SocksTheWolf/DeckConnectSite/_pages/documentation.md

 Connects to the Stream Deck at the given address location.
 Does nothing if already connected.
 If no address is passed, it will use the connection address from the project settings.

-**NOTE**: By default, DeckConnect will autoconnect to the address in your settings.
+**NOTE**: By default, DeckConnect will automatically connect to the address in your settings.
 You can disable this functionality by unchecking the setting `Connect On Start` in the options.
 {: .notice--info}

 **C++**: